-For information about COVID-19 and blood donation, including exposure and symptom deferrals for all donors (including healthcare workers), visit sandiegobloodbank.org/covid19.
+Click the link to learn about COVID-19 and blood donation, including exposure and symptom deferrals for all donors (including healthcare workers).

-After you arrive at a San Diego Blood Bank donation center or mobile drive, there are typically four steps.
+After you arrive at a San Diego Blood Bank donation center or blood drive, there are typically four steps.
 The donation process usually takes 45 minutes to an hour.

 4. Sit in the canteen for 15 minutes while you enjoy a well-deserved beverage and snack.

-Yes.
-You can’t contract disease from donating blood; sterile kits are used and then disposed of, and staff are highly trained and experienced.
-Your body restores its fluids in days and the cells in just weeks, so any minor effects you may feel (e.g., lightheadedness) are minimal.
+Yes!
+You cannot contract any diseases (HIV or other infectious diseases) from donating blood; sterile kits are used only once and then disposed of and staff are highly trained and experienced.
+Your body restores its fluids in days and the cells in just weeks, so any minor affects you may feel (e.g., lightheadedness) will be temporary.

-Yes, but the tattoo must have been applied by a state-regulated facility with fresh ink and sterile needles.
+Yes, but the tattoo must be fully healed and have been applied by a state-regulated facility (like California) with fresh ink and sterile needles.

-You need to wait 12 months after getting a tattoo in any of the above states, so set a calendar reminder.
+You need to wait 3 months after getting a tattoo in any of the above states or outside the US, so set a calendar reminder.

 It is best to avoid strenuous exercise for 24 hours after donating blood.

-Blood donation is not recommended during pregnancy.
-However, it is OK to donate six weeks after delivery and while you are breastfeeding.
-Eat a healthy meal prior to donating and arrive hydrated.
+You are not eligible to donate blood during pregnancy.
+However, it is OK to donate blood six (6) weeks after childbirth (delivery) and while you are breastfeeding.

-Visit one of our donor centers or a mobile blood drive in the community.
+Visit a San Diego Blood Bank donor center or a mobile blood drive in the community:

 Visit sandiegobloodbank.org/donate and pick a convenient time and location.
 Even if you don’t have access to a car or your schedule is busy, saving a life is fast and accessible.